 - 7.65% on taxable income of $325,701 and above.

 Wisconsin’s tax returns are due April 15 or the next business day if that date falls on a weekend or holiday.

 Wisconsin offers an earned income tax credit to its residents.
-This credit provides direct benefit to working families with qualifying children.
+This credit provides a direct benefit to working families with qualifying children.
 The benefit amount depends on the total household income and the number of children.
-To claim this credit, taxpayers need to file an income tax return using the Wisconsin Form 1 or 1A.

-Sales of motor vehicles, boats, recreational vehicles and aircrafts are subject to the county use tax of 0.5 percent rather than county sales tax based on the county in which the item is customarily kept.
+Sales of motor vehicles, boats, recreational vehicles and aircrafts are subject to the county use tax of 0.5% rather than county sales tax based on the county in which the item is customarily kept.

 Personal and real property taxes